 - Staff were competent, knowledgeable and carried out their roles effectively.
 Staff confirmed they received training that was relevant to their role and enhanced their skills.
 New staff had received a thorough induction on their appointment to ensure they had the appropriate skills to support people with their care. - Staff told us they were supported in their roles and received regular supervisions as well as annual appraisals.
-One staff member said, "I feel well supported and listened to.
-The manager is very approachable."
+One staff member said, "I feel very well supported by the registered manager.
+[Registered manager] and [directors] are very approachable and want to get the care right for people."

-Supporting people to eat and drink enough to maintain a balanced diet

-People's nutritional needs were well managed.
+Supporting people to eat and drink enough to maintain a balanced diet People's nutritional needs were well managed.
 The registered manager had assessed people's dietary needs and recorded guidance for staff to follow on support people required.

 - People told us they were happy with the variety and choice of meals provided.
-One person said, "The food is good, and it always tastes good.
-There is always something nice and there is always enough food." - Lunch was organised, well managed and provided a relaxed and social occasion for people to enjoy their meal.
+One person said, "The food is enjoyable, the menu is varied and we do get a choice." - Lunch was organised, well managed and provided a relaxed and social occasion for people to enjoy their meal.
 People who required assistance eating their meals were supported by caring and patient staff.